 Keith E. Maskus

-University of Colorado at Boulder - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Colorado at Boulder - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 Centre for International Economic Studies Working Paper No. 22

 The global system of intellectual property rights (IPRs) is changing profoundly.
 Many developing countries have undertaken significant strengthening of their IPRs regimes.
 Several regional trading arrangements now address questions of regulatory convergence, particularly in IPRs.
 Most significant is the introduction of the agreement on trade-related intellectual property rights, or TRIPs, within the World Trade Organization (WTO).
 Under TRIPs, WTO members must adopt and enforce strong and non-discriminatory minimum standards of protection for intellectual property.
 Many developed countries are extending strong protection to controversial areas, including biotechnology and electronic databases.

 The movement toward much stronger global IPRs is consistent with processes of economic globalization, or the successively closer integration of national and regional markets through the reduction of barriers to trade, investment, and technology flows.
 In this world, knowledge creation and its adaptation to product designs and production techniques are increasingly essential for competitiveness and growth.
 This situation takes on political importance because the international mobility of capital and technology have risen markedly relative to that of most types of labor.
 In turn, globalization pays its largest rewards to creative and skilled workers and places its largest pressures on lower-skilled workers.